de4liu/home/_pages/publications.md

 ## Journal Publications

 <ol>
    <li>Zhihong Ke, De Liu, and Daniel Brass.
 Do Online Friends Bring Out the Best in Us?
-The Effect of Friend Contributions on Online Review Provision. <i>Accepted at <strong>Information Systems Research</strong>, 2020. <a href="/home/files/friendEffect.pdf">PDF</a></li>
+The Effect of Friend Contributions on Online Review Provision.
+Accepted at <strong>Information Systems Research</strong>, 2020. <a href="/home/files/friendEffect.pdf">PDF</a></li>
    <li>Liang Chen, Pei Xu, and De Liu.
 The Effect of Crowd Voting on Participation in Crowdsourcing Contests.
 Accepted at <strong>Journal of Management Inforamtion Systems</strong>, 2020. <a href="/home/files/CrowdVoting.pdf">PDF</a></li>
    <li>Juneyoung Park, De Liu, Mun Y. Yi, and Radhika Santhanam.
 GAMESIT: A Gamified System for Information Technology Training.
 Forthcoming in <strong>Computers & Education</strong>, 2019. <a href="/home/files/GAMESIT_GE19.pdf">PDF</a></li>
    <li>Zhihong Ke, De Liu, Alok Gupta, and Dan Brass.
 Assimilate or Differentiate?
 Experimental Evidence on Where Users Choose to Contribute in User-Generated Content.
 Forthcoming in <strong>Decision Sciences</strong>, 2019. <a href="/home/files/KeFriendExpDS.pdf">PDF</a>, <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3417261">SSRN</a></li>